-AmeriCorps members must be 18 years of age or older, have at least a high school diploma or equivalent, be a U.S. citizen, and be able to pass a three part criminal history background check.
+AmeriCorps members must be 18 years of age or older (or 17 with parental permission), have at least a high school diploma or equivalent, be a U.S. citizen, and be able to pass a three part criminal history background check.

 Why should I serve as an AmeriCorps Member?

 Understand social issues facing our community

 Work with kids